General SEO

 Sidenote.

 Schema is not a ranking factor.
-The idea here is to get more clicks to pages that already rank.
+The idea here is to increase search traffic by getting more clicks to pages that already rank.

 There are basically two ways of adding schema to your pages: